jetbrains-academy/rustlings-course/Common Collections/Hashmaps/Build Scores Table/task.md

 ## Build Scores Table

-A list of scores (one per line) of a soccer match is given.
-Each line is of the form :
+Given is a list of scores (one per line) of a soccer match.
+Each line is of the form:
 ```
 <team_1_name>,<team_2_name>,<team_1_goals>,<team_2_goals>
 ```